Ylvauk/react-router/README.md

 ## We Do: [React Bitcoin Prices](../../../react-bitcoin-prices) Setup

 Let's get set up with the react bitcoin price checker!
+Here is a [live site](https://vigorous-bell-39e27b.netlify.app/) that demonstrates what we're going to build today!

 ## You Do: Coindesk API